hsf-training/hsf-training-cicd/_episodes/04-understanding-yaml-and-ci.md

 > Sometimes, `script` commands will need to be wrapped in single or double quotes.
 For example, commands that contain a colon (`:`) need to be wrapped in quotes so that the YAML parser knows to interpret the whole thing as a string rather than a “key: value” pair.
 Be careful when using special characters: `:`, `{`, `}`, `[`, `]`, `,`, `&`, `*`, `#`, `?`, `|`, `-`, `<`, `>`, `=`, `!`, `%`, `@`, `\``.
 {: .callout}

-This is the simplest possible configuration that will work for most analysis codes using `AnalysisBase` on the latest release:
+This is the simplest possible configuration that will work for most code using minimal dependencies with `cmake` and `make`:

-1. Define one job `build_analysis` (the job names are arbitrary) with different commands to be executed.
+1. Define one job `build_code` (the job names are arbitrary) with different commands to be executed.
 2. Before every job, the commands defined by `before_script` are executed.

 The `.gitlab-ci.yml` file defines sets of jobs with constraints of how and when they should be run.
-The jobs are defined as top-level elements with a name (in our case `build_analysis`) and always have to contain the `script` keyword.
+The jobs are defined as top-level elements with a name (in our case `build_code`) and always have to contain the `script` keyword.
 Let's explore this structure in more depth.

 ## Overall Structure